meg-anderson/ACMResumeWebsite/README.md

 # ACMResumeWebsite
-This is the resume website for the ACM fundraiser Fall 2018
+This is the resume website for the ACM fundraiser Fall 2018.
+Created by Meg Anderson.